-1. Introduction
+Introduction

-The starting point of European Union State aid policy is that aid given by individual EU Member States to industrial and commercial undertakings is prohibited as incompatible with the Internal Market.
+The starting point of European Union State aid policy is that aid given by individual EU Member States to business is prohibited.
+This prohibition is not absolute and there are a number of areas where such aid is seen as necessary and fair.

-This prohibition is not absolute and there are a number of areas where State aid is seen as necessary and fair.
-A complex framework of EU State aid rules is designed to ensure that such aid is compatible with the needs of the Internal Market.
+A complex framework of EU State aid rules has been established to ensure that such aid is compatible with the needs of the Internal Market.

-The core State aid rules have been in place since the 1957 Treaty of Rome.
-The content of the policy has changed over time; the current EU State aid regime is designed to result in less, but better targeted aid in order to boost the European economy.
+The core State aid rules have been in place since the adoption of the 1957 Treaty of Rome.
+The content of the policy has changed over time; the current EU State aid regime is designed to result in less, but better targeted aid in order to boost the overall European economy.

 In 2012, the European Commission launched a State aid modernisation process, aimed at reducing and directing public spending to areas where it enhances long-term growth and fosters job creation.
-There is a greater focus on cases which have a significant impact on trade in the Internal Market and the Commission is taking steps to cut 'red tape' in non-controversial cases.
-New rules have also recently been adopted or are under consultation in specific areas
+There is a greater focus on cases which have a significant impact on trade in the EU and the Commission is taking steps to cut 'red tape' in non-controversial cases.
+New rules have also recently been adopted or are under consultation in specific areas.

-It is therefore opportune to provide an overview of the EU State aid regime, to understand how it functions at present and what is coming around the corner.
+This note thus provides an overview of the EU State aid regime, to understand how it functions at present and how it might change in the future.